IIT-EnergySystemModels/openTEPES/doc/rst/InputData.rst

 Internally, all the values below 1e-4 will be converted into 0 by the model.

-Fuel cost affects the linear and constant terms of the heat rate, expressed both in Mcal/MWh and Mcal/h respectively.
+Fuel cost affects the linear and constant terms of the heat rate, expressed in Mcal/MWh and Mcal/h respectively.

 Energy inflows
 --------------